FaceND/Market_Sessions/README.md

 - Alert types
   - 🔕 Disable
   - 🔔 Sound only
-  - 📲 Push notification (MetaTrader mobile app).
+  - 📲 Push notification (MetaTrader mobile app)

+---

 ## 🚀 Installation
 1. Download the Script: Download the `Market Sessions.mq5` file from this repository.